jeffreyc86/alteri/README.md

 ### Accessibility

-Alteri was created with all custom CSS and the use of media queries, so the app is mobile friendly.
-The sizing of all elements will adjust with the window size.
+Alteri was created with all custom CSS and the use of media queries, making the app is mobile friendly.
+The sizing of all elements adjust depending on the window size.

 <img src="./assets/mobile.gif" alt="mobile friendly" width="800"/>